parlamind/unify-eval/README.md

 ![alt text](readme_images/evaluation_folder.png)

-# Tensorboard
+# Running the Tensorboard visualization
 There are currently several callbacks that store statistics that can be read via tensorboard.
-To boot up tensorboard, make sure you have installed tensorflow in your virtual environment (should be the case if you have install all dependencies of the project).

-Then simply run tensorboard via
+The logs are stored in the model folder that are passed to those callbacks and can be read as any other tensorboard data via the command line:
 `tensorboard --logdir=path/to/your/model/folder`